 For a different tropical topping, try fresh mango, or a tropical salsa.

 Preheat your oven to 400 degrees Fahrenheit and lightly grease a 10-inch or 12-inch oven-safe skillet.

-In a small bowl, add 2 Tbsps of melted butter and 1 tsp of jerk seasoning together and mix until combined.
+In a small bowl, add 2 Tbsps of melted butter and 1 teaspoon of jerk seasoning together and mix until combined.
 Set aside.